Tag Archives: normal

 The problem is that doing all of this stuff to reduce my stress is also stressful, so I end up being wired before going to bed.
 Kind of like when you have an exam and you’ve spent all night studying and by the time you go to bed formulas and vocabulary words and theories are still running through your head.

 So then I have to do all of this stuff to try to exhaust my brain–usually some kind of mind game.
 I used to do Minesweeper, but I get so pissed off when I make a mistake that I have to keep playing until I win, or at least have to guess 50/50 on the last square, which means I end up staying up later than I intended.
+This is the version of Minesweeper that has 999 bombs, by the way.
 Lately I’ve been doing the expert level of Sudoku because it’s still challenging and doesn’t take as long and you can make 3 mistakes and still win.

 But it’s hard to get myself to stop playing even after I win.
 I am really competitive, and I have this need to train myself to concentrate even though I’m exhausted.
 Like it’s some kind of military mind exercise or something.
 I have to talk to that competitive part like it’s a child and say something like, OK we agreed that you can play until 12:30 so you have to put the game away now.
 I’ll tell you more about my internal family in another post.